Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Background

-An emerging method in hierarchical forecasting is cross-temporal forecasting.
-In cross-temporal hierarchies, aggregation is performed on a logical or geographic scale (i.e., cross-sectional), and aggregation is also performed temporally.
-Simultaneous reconciliation across the cross-sectional and temporal hierarchies is a non-trivial problem, and it remains an open problem in literature as to a systematic method to construct cross-temporal forecasts \cite{petropoulos2022forecasting}.
+Simultaneous reconciliation across the cross-sectional and temporal hierarchies is a non-trivial problem, and it remains as a challenging problem for large hierarchies.
 One reason for this difficulty is that the cross-temporal hierarchy is represented by the tensor product across the temporal and cross-sectional dimensions.
 Therefore, the number of nodes of the cross-temporal hierarchy is equal to the product of the number of nodes in the cross-sectional hierarchy, and the temporal hierarchy.
 As a result, the hierarchy can become prohibitively large \cite{kourentzes2019cross}.
-Nonetheless, cross-temporal reconciliation has empirically shown to significantly improve forecasting accuracy in a variety of forecasting scenarios \cite{kourentzes2019cross, DiFonzoTommaso2021CfrO}.
+However, recent work into cross-temporal forecast reconciliation has largely overcome these difficulties through computationally-feasible estimates of $\mathbf{W}_{h}$ \cite{GIROLIMETTO2023,DiFonzoTommaso2023CfrO}.
+One focal point of current literature is probabilistic cross-temporal reconciliation, in which individual forecasts are given as probability distributions which lie in the \textit{coherent probability space} defined in \cite{GIROLIMETTO2023}.
+However, probabilistic forecasting lies outside of the scope of this work and will not be considered.
+Nonetheless, deterministic cross-temporal reconciliation has empirically shown to improve forecasting accuracy in a variety of forecasting scenarios \cite{kourentzes2019cross, DiFonzoTommaso2023CfrO,DIFONZO202313}.

-In this work, we sought to identify the best strategy for base forecasting, as well as reconciling the hierarchical time series in the cross-sectional and cross-temporal paradigms for wind energy forecasting.
-We aim to determine the best reconciling technique for hierarchical wind series in the very short-term horizon, i.e., up to one hour.
-We also investigate whether it is advantageous to first aggregate historical data and fit a model to the aggregated data, or to forecast at the finest temporal granularity and aggregate the forecasts.
-To do so, we use two models for generating base forecasts, including a simple linear regression and LightGBM as a common powerful machine learning (ML) model.
-We compare accuracies through one-hour-ahead forecasts to mimic practical forecasting concerns.
-We compare a variety of cross-sectional and cross-temporal forecasting reconciliation techniques to identify the optimal setting using Friedman and post-hoc Nemenyi tests.

-The rest of this report is organised as follows.
-Section \ref{sec:methods} outlines the most common hierarchical forecasting methods found in literature.
-Section \ref{sec:data} presents the primary data sets used in this work, describes the preprocessing method, and explains the experimental setup.
-Section \ref{sec:results} presents the empirical results of the experiment and discusses our findings.
-Finally, Section \ref{sec:conclusion} concludes the paper.